jennahamlin/tinselR/manuscript/paper.md

 distance matrix, and metadata files must match prior to upload or tinselR will report an error.
 The primary function of the metadata file is to relabel the tips on the tree image.
-The header of the first column must be Tip.labels and it must contain the labels for all tree tips.
+The header of the first column must be Tip.labels and it must contain the labels for all tree tips in the uploaded Newick file.
 The alternative labels can be provided in the metadata file using the column header Display.labels in column two.
-If desired, users may include additional columns in the metadata file such as collection site and display the information in a heatmap next to the tree.
+If desired, users may include additional columns in the metadata file, such as collection site, and display the information in a heatmap next to the tree.
 Headers for these additional columns in the metadata file are flexible because they are not automatically recognized and used by tinselR.
 CSV, TSV, and TXT formats are accepted for the genetic distance and metadata files.
 File types can be set independently for each input.

 # About Pre-loaded Example Data

-When tinselR is launched, new users can explore the application using one ofthe pre-loaded datasets located in the 'Example Data' tab (Figure 1).
+When tinselR is launched, new users can explore the application using one of the pre-loaded datasets located in the 'Example Data' tab (Figure 1).
 We provide three datasets (i.e. Newick formatted tree, genetic distance matrix, and metadata file).
 These data are either *Eschericia coli* (from NCBI Bioproject:PRJNA218110) or *Salmonella enterica* (from NCBI Bioproject:
 PRJNA230403) with the number of isolates ranging from 14 - 19.
 The genomic data used in the example data sets was generated and used under the CDC IRB protocol 7172.
-After clicking on the 'Example Data' tab, users can select one of the datasets (e.g. example data 1, example data 2, and example data 3 (Figure 2) from the drop down menu.
+After clicking on the 'Example Data' tab, users can select one of the datasets (e.g. example data 1, example data 2, and example data 3; Figure 2) from the drop down menu.
 We highlight the capabilities of tinselR (Figure 3) using example data 1 below.